ouseful-course-containers/ou-m269-unofficial/README.md

 - open a terminal / command prompt in your desktop; from the command prompt, do the following:
   - create a working directory / folder to work in by entering the command: `mkdir M269`;
   - change directory into that fold by running the command: `cd M269`;
-  - launch the docker container by running the command: `docker run --name m269test -p 8269:8888 -v $PWD:/home/jovyan/notebooks  -e JUPYTER_TOKEN="letmein" ousefuldemos/ou-m269-unofficial:latest`
+  - on a Mac at least, launch the docker container by running the command: `docker run --name m269test -p 8269:8888 -v "$PWD:/home/jovyan/notebooks"  -e JUPYTER_TOKEN="letmein" ousefuldemos/ou-m269-unofficial:latest`
+  - *(the quotes round the volume mount cope with spaces in the `$PWD` directory path)*
   - stop (hibernate) the container with the command: `docker stop m269test`
   - restart the container with the command: `docker restart m269test`

+*Windows users may need a slightly different syntax for the `docker run` command; if you can help me debug Windows run commands, that would be very helpful:-)*

 When you run the `docker` command, several things will happen:

  - first, docker will download the container image from DockerHub (this may take some time but only happens the first time you try to run the container);